Atomu2014/product-nets-distributed/README.md

 ## Interesting Discussions

+``Note``: some basic problems are discussed in the short [demo](https://github.com/Atomu2014/product-nets), while more advanced problems are discussed here because they are more relavant to this extended work.

 ### Overfitting of Adam

 I our experiments, we found adam makes the models converge much faster than other optimizers.
 However, these models would overfit severely in 1-2 epochs, including shallow models (e.g. FM) and deep models.